VitorJeronimo/CSCI3428_Eskasoni_Project/README.md

 people from any age group that are trying to learn the language.

-Our goal is to encourage students in the Mi'kmaw community to immerse themselves into the language and spend more time working their vocabulary, while also having fun!
+Our goal is to encourage students in the Mi'kmaw community to immerse themselves into the language and spend more time working on their vocabulary, while also having fun!